SAP/spartacus-docs/contributing_to_docs/developer-guide.md

 Whether you are creating a new doc, or updating an existing doc, the steps are the same.

-1. Create a branch in the documentation repository `https://github.com/SAP/cloud-commerce-spartacus-storefront-docs/tree/master`.
+1. Create a new issue in the documentation repo: https://github.com/SAP/cloud-commerce-spartacus-storefront-docs/issues

-    The branch naming convention is as follows...
+   **Tip:** If you have a related issue in the Spartacus repository, it is a good idea to add a comment in that issue with the link to this new issue (and vice versa).
+The normal GitHub shortcuts (# or GH-xx) won't work, so use the full URL.
+GitHub can still track if the issue is open, merged, closed, etc.

 2.